Lizz1102/WebAPIs-.Net6-.NET7/README.md

   <summary>REST</summary>
   <ul>
     <li>
-      &emsp;&emsp;REST is a design concept.
+      REST is a design concept.
     </li>
     <li>
-      &emsp;&emsp;Rest builds on the foundation of HTTP, utilizing its methods, URIs, status codes, and other features to create a scalable and standardized architecture for building web APIs.
+      Rest builds on the foundation of HTTP, utilizing its methods, URIs, status codes, and other features to create a scalable and standardized architecture for building web APIs.
 The principles of REST are designed to align with the capabilities and characteristics of the HTTP protocol.
     </li>
   </ul>
 </details>